Towards a company wide coding standard

 Static code checking is based on structural analysis of source code.
 If a file “includes”, “imports”, or “uses” another file, the code in that other file needs to be examined too because it could contain important information.
 But where to find these used files?
 Fortunately, information about the location of these other files should be present already because it is also needed for the compilation process.

-In case a mainstream compilation process has been adopted such as Unix’ make or the Microsoft project approach, the appropriate information will probably be provided by the code checker vendor.
+In case a mainstream compilation process has been adopted such as Linux’ make or the Microsoft project approach, the appropriate information will probably be provided by the code checker vendor.
 However, most large organizations deviate from standard compilation solutions (for good reasons by the way).
 This means that the compilation process must be simulated in some way to extract the location of the include files (such as the “-n option” for most make facilities) or the information must be gathered from some kind of log file after compilation.
-An example of the last is examining configuration records of ClearCase after having applied “omake”.

 The following basic data is stored for file name/checksum entities: